zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency01.md

     2. If there is not a single, uniquely defined order of the serial numbers, emit *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
-    3. If the difference between the first and the last serial number is larger than *Accepted Serial Difference*, using arithemtic for serial number, emit *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
+    3. If the difference between the first and the last serial number is larger than *Accepted Serial Difference*, using arithmetic for serial number, emit *[SOA_SERIAL_VARIATION]* and *[MULTIPLE_SOA_SERIALS]*.
-    4. If the difference between the first and the last serial number is not larger than *Accepted Serial Difference*, using arithemtic for serial number, emit *[MULTIPLE_SOA_SERIALS_OK]*.
+    4. If the difference between the first and the last serial number is not larger than *Accepted Serial Difference*, using arithmetic for serial number, emit *[MULTIPLE_SOA_SERIALS_OK]*.

  8. For each found serial number, emit *[SOA_SERIAL]* with the serial